The Beast (Revelation): Mark of the Beast

-Fate of the Beast and the False Prophet
+Fate of the False Prophet

 Heaven opens and a figure on a white horse appears, followed by "the armies which were in heaven".

 The beast and the kings of the earth and their armies gather to prepare for war against them.
 The beast is taken, along with the false prophet, and they are thrown alive into "the lake of fire" and the rest are killed.
 In chapter twenty, after the dragon is freed from the abyss and deceives the nations, the dragon is thrown into the lake of fire, where the beast and the false prophet are and will be tormented day and night forever and ever.

 Interpretations

 Preterism

 Preterism is a Christian eschatological view that interprets prophecies of the Bible, especially the Books of Daniel and Revelation, by reference to events that had already happened.
 Preterist academic scholars generally identify the first beast from the sea with the Roman Empire, particularly with Emperor Nero.

 The beast from the earth is generally identified with the Roman imperial cult.
 Sometimes there is a particular identification with a personage such as a chief administrator of Roman rule in Ephesus and Asia Minor.
 This is probably the provincial governor (or proconsul) who would have overseen the political and religious operations of the area from his capital in Ephesus or the High Priest of the provincial imperial cult.
 The imperial cult in Ephesus was set up by Domitian in AD 89.
 (Ephesus is the location of one of the Seven Churches in Asia to whom the Book of Revelation was addressed.)